NixOS/nix.dev/source/concepts/flakes.md

 - The entire flake directory is copied to Nix store before evaluation.
   This is used in evaluation caching, but also adds a [performance penalty], especially for large repositories such as {term}`Nixpkgs`.
 - There are still various outstanding issues with the implementations of [flakes] and the [v3 `nix` command line interface].
-- In projects using [Git] version control, files must be staged for flakes to see them.
+- Files must be staged for flakes to see them.

 [performance penalty]: https://github.com/NixOS/nix/issues/3121
 [flakes]: https://github.com/NixOS/nix/issues?q=is%3Aissue+is%3Aopen+label%3Aflakes+sort%3Areactions-%2B1-desc